 Also, just as a quick aside on the topic of spiritual things, the "charismatic" spiritual gifts that some pastors say one should have really aren't meant for those under the dispensation of the grace of God today either (meaning for those in the body of Christ).
 They might still be active for some people saved in connection with the Gospel of the Circumcision, I should say (and based on certain testimonies I've heard from some people who I suspect are members of the Israel of God - even if they don't necessarily realize it themselves, not being aware of the difference between the two churches and their two respective Gospels - this very well might be the case), since these gifts were basically meant as a sign for Jews anyway.
-Even those in the body of Christ in the first century were mostly "speaking in tongues" as a sign for unbelieving Jews879 (who often required a sign to accept Jesus as their Messiah880), but for those of saved in connection with the Gospel of the Uncircumcision, these gifts appear to have come to an end when Israel as a whole fully rejected the Messiah, quite possibly around the time recorded in Acts 28 (although, for the record, I should state here that I'm a Mid-Acts "Hyperdispensationalist," to use the theological label, and not an Acts 28 "Ultradispensationalist"), as evidenced by the fact that even Paul, whose simple handkerchiefs could heal those who touched them at one time,881 could no longer heal people by the end of his ministry,882 and even suggested that Timothy take some wine for his stomach and other ailments883 rather than seek the gift of healing as those saved under the Gospel of the
+Even those in the body of Christ in the first century were mostly "speaking in tongues" as a sign for unbelieving Jews885 (who often required a sign to accept Jesus as their Messiah886), but for those of

+884 Even so hath the Lord ordained that they which preach the gospel should live of the gospel. - 1 Corinthians 9:14 saved in connection with the Gospel of the Uncircumcision, these gifts appear to have come to an end when Israel as a whole fully rejected the Messiah, quite possibly around the time recorded in Acts 28 (although, for the record, I should state here that I'm a Mid-Acts "Hyperdispensationalist," to use the theological label, and not an Acts 28 "Ultradispensationalist"), as evidenced by the fact that even Paul, whose simple handkerchiefs could heal those who touched them at one time, 887 could no longer heal people by the end of his ministry, 888 and even suggested that Timothy take some wine for his stomach and other ailments 889 rather than seek the gift of healing as those saved under the Gospel of the Circumcision were instructed to do.
+890 That's not to say God can't or doesn't ever do miracles for those of us in the body of Christ anymore (and it definitely doesn't mean that God doesn't still guide us through His Spirit), just that they're the exception rather than the rule while the reason for the sign gifts has been mostly paused for the time being (so, until the final Gentile meant to enter the body of Christ does so, 891 and God's focus returns to Israel and the Gospel of the

-879 Wherefore tongues are for a sign, not to them that believe, but to them that believe not: but prophesying serveth not for them that believe not, but for them which believe. - 1 Corinthians 14:22
+885 Wherefore tongues are for a sign, not to them that believe, but to them that believe not: but prophesying serveth not for them that believe not, but for them which believe. - 1 Corinthians 14:22

-880 For the Jews require a sign, and the Greeks seek after wisdom: - 1 Corinthians 1:22
+886 For the Jews require a sign, and the Greeks seek after wisdom: - 1 Corinthians 1:22

-881 So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them. - Acts 19:12
+887 So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them. - Acts 19:12

-882 Erastus abode at Corinth: but Trophimus have I left at Miletum sick. - 2 Timothy 4:20
+888 Erastus abode at Corinth: but Trophimus have I left at Miletum sick. - 2 Timothy 4:20

-883 Drink no longer water, but use a little wine for thy stomach's sake and thine often infirmities.
+889 Drink no longer water, but use a little wine for thy stomach's sake and thine often infirmities.